-There are people who experience Genetic Sexual Attraction (GSA) who refrain from acting on their feelings and want to stop other people from acting on their GSA, or they don’t believe in or condemn FSA, and don’t understand the need for consanguineous marriage.
+There are people who experience Genetic Sexual Attraction (GSA) who refrain from acting on their feelings and want to stop other people from acting on their GSA, or they don’t believe in or condemn FSA (Familial Sexual Attraction, which is between people who were not separated like with GSA), and don’t understand the need for consanguineous marriage.

 Like many heterosexuals, some LGBT people do not want to get married, and may struggle to see just how important the freedom to marry is.

 There are interracial couples in the USA who have exercised their freedom to marry, something that would have been denied to them not long ago, who do not see the need for others to have their freedom to marry.

 All of these people have something in common.
 They all face denial of their rights, discrimination, and sometimes worse in many places around the world just because they don’t pass the sex-negative, heterosexual, monogamous, “racial purity” or nonconsanguineous tests set up by those who want to force everyone else to conform to their narrow view of sexuality and marriage, or want to keep other people from having what they have.

 It’s all a matter of fairness and equality.
 Equality just for some is not equality.
 A person has the right to not only have a relationship with, but marry the consenting person or persons of his or her choice.
 It is time to allow everybody to exercise this right.
 We can get there if we have solidarity.
 Don’t just stand up for your freedom to marry; stand up for the freedom for all to marry.
 Don’t just be an ally for a friend’s right to a same-gender marriage; stand of the rights of all.
 That’s true marriage equality.